gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 ## Working with Sessions

 PHP sessions are a way to store information (in variables) to be used across multiple pages.
 Unlike cookies, session data is stored on the server.
-Sessions are commonly used to retain user information across different pages for a single visit (session).
+Sessions retain user information across different pages for a single visit (session).

 Here's a basic example of creating and working with PHP sessions:

 ### Starting a Session

-First, you need to start a session on each page where you want to access session variables.
+First, you must start a session on each page to access session variables.
 This is typically done at the very beginning of your PHP script.

 ```php
  session_start();